 Since Paul wrote most of the New Testament books, it makes sense to read his letters first.
 Begin with Galatians, Ephesians, and Philippians.
-Follow these up with his more challenging book of Romans.
-This masterpiece letter profoundly affected some of history's most famous Christians, including Augustine, Martin Luther, and John Wesley.

-Returning to the Old Testament, read Solomon’s advice in Ecclesiastes and Song of Solomon.
+As you return to the Old Testament, read Solomon’s advice in Ecclesiastes and Song of Solomon.

 At this point, you have a good grasp of the Bible and can decide what you want to read or re-read!

 - The Old Testament books of Leviticus through Deuteronomy